summitt/Nope-Proxy/README.md

 The Custom Hosts File is not related at all to your normal hosts file and will over ride it.
 If the ‘Use DNS Response IP’ checkbos is checked (default) then the extension will resolve all hosts not in the Custom hosts file to which ever IP address is set in the ‘DNS Response IP’ input box.
 If this box is not checked then the extension will resolve the Real IP address unless it has been overridden in the ‘Custom Hosts File’

 ## Port Monitoring
-Nope Proxy has a port monitor that will only display tcp ports that a remote client is attempting to connect on.
+Nope Proxy has a port monitor that will only display tcp and udp ports that a remote client is attempting to connect on.
 This combined with the DNS history can help you find which hosts and ports a mobile app or thin client is attempting to contact so that you can create interceptors for this traffic and proxy it to the real servers.

 ## Non-HTTP MiTM proxy